Colin Kaepernick workout controversy 'unfortunate,' New York Giants co-owner Steve Tisch says

 COLIN KAEPERNICK WORKOUT WIDE RECEIVER LANDS NFL JOB, CREDITS SHOWCASE FOR HELPING

-Kaepernick was set to work out at the Atlanta Falcons’ training facility last month before switching locations last minute over concerns about the waiver the league wanted him to sign.
+Kaepernick was set to workout at the Atlanta Falcons’ training facility last month before switching locations last minute over concerns about the waiver the league wanted him to sign.
 The former San Francisco 49ers star threw for about 40 minutes and was said to still have an “elite arm.”

 Tisch was asked if there was going to be a briefing on what happened when the NFL owners meet next week.